Autodesk/synthesis/tutorials/ConfigureAssets.md

 ## Need More Help?

-If you need help with anything regarding Synthesis or it's related features please reach out through our [discord sever](https://www.discord.gg/hHcF9AVgZA).
+If you need help with anything regarding Synthesis or it's related features please reach out through our [Discord](https://www.discord.gg/hHcF9AVgZA).
 It's the best way to get in contact with the community and our current developers.